 - 36% faster time to insight from multi-omics datasets;

-- platform capability to handle 5× more users without team expansion;
+- Platform capability to handle 5× more users without team expansion;

-- rapid deployment of future modules, as 75% of the codebase is reusable;
+- Rapid deployment of future modules, as 75% of the codebase is reusable;

 - 99.5% uptime thanks to GCP infrastructure.